Get answers to the questions you may have about agency management systems (plus how to choose the best one).

 Step 6: Generate Commission Statements

 Once all your carrier commissions are reconciled for the payment period, you’re ready to generate commission statements.
 Statements can be run in spreadsheet or PDF format.
-You can run statements monthly, bi-weekly or daily, if you choose.
+You can run statements at any interval you choose.
 Statements can be organized by sub-agency in order to facilitate paying multiple companies under your agency.

-Dive deeper with our eBook: The Agency's Guide to Commissions: Efficient Processing, Uncovering Misses, & Analyzing Performance.
+Dive deeper into commissions processing best practices with our eBook: The Agency's Guide to Commissions: Process Efficiently, Uncover Missed Commissions, & Analyze Performance.

-6. How does an AMS, like AgencyBloc, identify missed commission payments from carriers?
+6. How does AgencyBloc’s Commission Module identify missed commission payments from carriers?

-As long as you have all of your commissions data correctly entered, the missed commission payments from carriers will become apparent in a couple ways:
+As long as you have all of your commission's data correctly entered, the missed commission payments from carriers will be apparent in a couple of ways:

 - On a policy level, commission payments not received by statement date or by bill from date will appear on the policy screen